remix-run/remix-website/data/posts/remix-vs-next.md

 > What about empty caches hits?

 This is a great question.
 Server and HTTP caching only work when your site is getting traffic.
 Turns out, your business only works when your site is getting traffic too 😳.
-You don't need your two page views a day to be one second faster, you need an email list.
+You don't need two page views a day to be one second faster, you need a mailing list.

 - Empty cache hits on product pages in Remix are no slower than the search page in the Next.js site (where it can't use SSG).
 When was the last time you shopped online without searching?
 As that cache fills up with common queries, it gets faster than Next.js
 - Common landing pages will be primed pretty much always, then Remix's prefetching makes the next transitions instant.
-Remix can prefetch any page, dynamic or otherwise, Next.js can't.
+Remix can prefetch any page, dynamic or otherwise, Next.js can't
 - At a certain scale with SSG, you'll need to switch to ISR.
-Now you have the same cache miss problem on pages that weren't part of your last deployment.
+Now you have the same cache miss problem on pages that weren't part of your last deployment

 If cache miss requests are a significant portion of your visits, getting 100% cache hits won't fix your business: you don't have a technical problem, you have a marketing problem.